 List and describe the student learning outcomes for the program.
 The outcomes should address the following questions: By the end of this program, what do students know, what can they do, and what do they think?
 Outcomes should be developed with input from faculty, administrators, students, and the Advisory Committee or Subject/Industry Expert.
+Outcomes are general enough to capture important learning but clear and specific enough to be measurable.
 The outcomes should be consistent with emerging developments in the occupational field and may be related to local, regional, and/or national standards.
 There should be 3-5 program outcomes.
 Indicate the title and source of skill standards for this program.